Season Eight of “I’m glad you interrupted”

 On Friday you receive another email with some inspiration from us: a cartoon, written story, a video.

-We ask you in that email to reflect on the week and send us at least three lines with an up, a down and a question about interrupting.
+We ask you in that email to reflect on the week and send us an audio recording of one of your practices.
 This helps your integration and it helps us to stay connected, support you better and adjust Sunday’s class to the needs of the group.

 On Saturday you receive an invitation for Sunday’s class, where we ask you to let us know if you’re not going to be there.
 This way, we stay in connection through physical separation.